CAPABILITY · VERTICAL-SPECIFIC

 Is this system actually HIPAA-compliant, and do we need to sign a BAA?

-Yes, and yes — you will sign a Business Associate Agreement before any PHI touches the system.
-The outreach infrastructure runs on AWS Bedrock, which operates under AWS's HIPAA-eligible services program and BAA.
-Twilio, which handles SMS delivery, also offers a BAA for covered entities.
-We configure every integration under a signed BAA, map every PHI data flow in writing before the build begins, and hand that documentation to the clinic's compliance contact for review.
-The workflow does not pass patient health information to any model endpoint that hasn't been scoped under HIPAA-eligible contractual terms.
-If your compliance officer wants to review the architecture diagram or the BAA terms before you commit to the engagement, that review happens before the build starts, not after.
+Yes to both.
+You sign a Business Associate Agreement before any PHI touches the system.
+The outreach infrastructure runs on HIPAA-eligible AI infrastructure, which falls under approved cloud's HIPAA-eligible services program and BAA.
+SMS provider, which delivers the SMS, offers a BAA for covered entities as well.
+We configure every integration under a signed BAA, map every PHI data flow in writing before the build starts, and hand that documentation to your compliance contact for review.
+The workflow never passes patient health information to any model endpoint that hasn't been scoped under HIPAA-eligible terms.
+If your compliance officer wants to review the architecture diagram or the BAA language before you commit, that happens before the build starts, not after.

 Which EHR systems does the follow-up cadence integrate with?

-The primary EHR integrations are WebPT and Prompt EMR, both of which expose API access for appointment data, patient demographics, and visit notes.
-Clinicient and TheraOffice are supported as well, though Clinicient's API access depends on the client's contract tier with Clinicient directly — we audit that access during the scoping call before quoting the build.
-The system reads the appointment schedule and clinical protocol from the EHR, writes outreach event logs back to the patient record, and surfaces flagged responses as task items inside the EHR where possible.
-We do not build against screen-scraping or unsupported workarounds — if a clinic's EHR doesn't expose the access needed, we tell them before the build, not after.
+The primary integrations are WebPT and Prompt EMR, both of which expose API access for appointment data, patient demographics, and visit notes.
+Clinicient and TheraOffice are supported too, though Clinicient's API access depends on your contract tier with Clinicient directly.
+We audit that access during the scoping call before we quote the build.
+The system reads the appointment schedule and clinical protocol from the EHR, writes outreach event logs back to the patient record, and surfaces flagged responses as task items inside the EHR where the platform allows it.
+We don't build against screen-scraping or unsupported workarounds.
+If your EHR doesn't expose the access we need, you hear it before the build, not after.

 What does the AI actually do versus what the therapist still handles?

-The system handles the communication layer: scheduling the outreach, sending the messages, collecting the responses, logging the events to the EHR, and routing flags to the right person.
-It does not make clinical decisions.
-When a patient reports a symptom change — increased pain, unexpected swelling, a fall — that response gets routed to the treating therapist as a same-day flag.
-The therapist decides what to do with it.
-The system never tells a patient whether their symptom is normal or concerning.
+The system owns the communication layer: scheduling the outreach, sending the messages, collecting responses, logging events to the EHR, and routing flags to the right person.
+It makes no clinical decisions.
+When a patient reports a symptom change, like increased pain, unexpected swelling, or a fall, that response routes to the treating therapist as a same-day flag, and the therapist decides what to do with it.
+The system never tells a patient whether a symptom is normal or concerning.
 It never modifies a care plan.
 It never advises a patient to stop or change an exercise.
-All clinical judgment stays with the licensed practitioner.
-The automation's job is to make sure the therapist sees the information they need without waiting for a phone tag cycle to resolve.
+Clinical judgment stays with the licensed practitioner.
+The automation's job is to put the information in front of the therapist without a phone-tag cycle in the way.

 How is patient consent for SMS and email outreach handled?

-Consent is collected at intake, before any automated outreach runs.
-The intake form includes explicit opt-in language for both SMS and email communication, consistent with the Telephone Consumer Protection Act requirements for automated messaging.
+Consent gets collected at intake, before any automated outreach runs.
+The intake form includes explicit opt-in language for both SMS and email, consistent with Telephone Consumer Protection Act requirements for automated messaging.
 The consent record is stored in the EHR against the patient's chart.
-Patients can opt out of automated messages at any time by replying STOP to any SMS, which immediately suppresses outreach for that patient and logs the opt-out in the EHR.
-The system does not send automated messages to patients who haven't opted in or who have revoked consent.
-If a clinic's current intake process doesn't capture this consent, we help scope a compliant intake update before the follow-up build goes live.
+Patients can opt out at any time by replying STOP to any SMS, which immediately suppresses outreach for that patient and logs the opt-out in the EHR.
+The system sends no automated messages to patients who haven't opted in or who have revoked consent.
+If your current intake process doesn't capture this consent, we help scope a compliant intake update before the follow-up build goes live.

 What does better visit completion actually do for a clinic's revenue?

-The revenue math is straightforward: every patient who completes their prescribed course represents the difference between what they actually paid and what a full course generates.
-For a practice averaging forty to sixty active patients on multi-visit protocols, even a modest improvement in completion rate across the roster adds up inside a single month.
-We don't quote a specific lift percentage because every clinic starts from a different baseline — a practice with strong front desk bandwidth and an existing recall process will see a smaller delta than one where follow-up is entirely inconsistent.
-The scoping call looks at current visit completion rates, average prescribed course length, and existing follow-up process before we tell you what the realistic range looks like for your specific operation.
-What we can say is that the clinics running no systematic follow-up are leaving the most on the table, and the build addresses that gap directly.
+The revenue math is direct: every patient who finishes their prescribed course represents the gap between what they actually paid and what a full course generates.
+For a practice running forty to sixty active patients on multi-visit protocols, even a modest bump in completion rate across the roster adds up inside a single month.
+We don't quote a fixed lift percentage, because every clinic starts from a different baseline.
+A practice with strong front desk bandwidth and an existing recall process sees a smaller delta than one where follow-up is entirely inconsistent.
+The scoping call reviews your current visit completion rates, average prescribed course length, and existing follow-up process before we put a realistic range on it.
+What we can say plainly: clinics running no systematic follow-up are leaving the most on the table, and the build closes that gap head-on.